DawidTobolski/Single-Cell-Atlas-Pregnant-Equine/README.md

 # Single-Cell Atlas of the Pregnant Equine Endometrium Before and After Implantation

-This repository contains the data and analysis code for the study: **"Single-cell atlas of the pregnant equine endometrium before and after implantation"** by Jaworska et al. The study explores the transcriptome and cellular composition of the equine endometrium during early pregnancy, specifically before and after embryo implantation.
+This repository contains the analysis code for the study: **"Single-cell atlas of the pregnant equine endometrium before and after implantation"** by Jaworska et al. The study explores the transcriptome and cellular composition of the equine endometrium during early pregnancy, specifically before and after embryo implantation.

 ## Key Findings
 - Endometrial NK cells are the most abundant leukocyte population during implantation in horses.